Surgical Errors

 • Rushed preoperative checks

-Navigating a claim for surgical error involves more than understanding medical facts, it requires familiarity with Maryland’s legal standards for medical negligence, communication with medical experts, and thoughtful documentation of the full impact of the error on your life.
-Our experienced surgical error attorney in Maryland can evaluate whether medical records, surgical notes, and hospital policies reveal where the standard of care broke down.
+A surgical error claim requires more than knowing what went wrong in the operating room.
+It demands familiarity with Maryland’s legal standards for medical negligence, coordination with qualified medical experts, and thorough documentation of how the error has affected every part of your life.
+We evaluate medical records, surgical notes, and hospital policies to identify exactly where the standard of care broke down.

-You may have a claim if a surgeon, hospital, or medical provider caused harm by failing to meet accepted standards of care during your surgery.
-Generally, you must show that a preventable mistake occurred, that it directly caused injury, and that measurable damages resulted, such as additional surgeries, pain, or lost income.
+You may have a claim if a surgeon, hospital, or medical provider caused harm by failing to meet accepted standards of care.
+Generally, you must show that a preventable mistake occurred, that it directly caused injury, and that measurable damages resulted, such as additional surgeries, chronic pain, or lost income.
+Signing a surgical consent form doesn’t waive your right to sue; consent forms cover inherent risks, not departures from the standard of care.

-Maryland law generally allows up to five years from the date of the injury or three years from when you discovered the injury, whichever is earlier.
-Special rules apply for minors and certain circumstances, so it’s important to review your case promptly.
+Maryland law generally allows up to five years from the date of the injury or three years from the date you discovered it, whichever comes first, under § 5-109.
+Special rules apply for minors and certain circumstances.
+Missing the deadline can end your ability to pursue a claim, so it’s worth reviewing your situation as soon as possible.

-Depending on the facts, responsible parties could include the surgeon, anesthesiologist, nurses involved in the procedure, the hospital itself, or others who contributed to the error.
+Depending on the facts, liable parties could include the surgeon, anesthesiologist, nurses involved in the procedure, the hospital itself, or other medical personnel who contributed to the error.

-Seek another medical evaluation promptly and request your medical records.
-Document your symptoms and all communications with providers.
-Timely gathering of evidence and details can help strengthen any potential legal claim you decide to pursue.
+Seek a second medical opinion promptly and request your complete medical records.
+Document your symptoms and every communication with your providers, and hold onto discharge instructions and follow-up records.
+Gathering this information early can strengthen any claim you decide to pursue.

-If you or a loved one has suffered serious injury due to the carelessness of a medical professional, do not hesitate to call our Maryland surgical error attorney at (301) 850-7000 for your free case evaluation.
-You may also reach out to us through our online contact form.
+If you or a loved one has suffered serious injury because of a surgical mistake, call our Maryland surgical error attorneys at (301) 850-7000 or reach out through our online contact form to schedule a case evaluation.

 Get The Attention You Deserve